cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ```

-You can see, it imports github.com/cosmos/cosmos-sdk/simapp/simd/cmd for the CLI, which you can see at cosmos-sdk/simapp/simd/cmd/root.go:
+You can see imports for `github.com/cosmos/cosmos-sdk/simapp/simd/cmd` for the CLI that you can see in the `cosmos-sdk/simapp/simd/cmd/root.go` file:

 ```golang
 func NewRootCmd() (*cobra.Command, params.EncodingConfig) {